HajiMohamedRufai/PowerBI/README.md

 ### 1. Data Sources

-The report utilizes diverse data sources related to UK Bank Customers, including but not limited to:
+**Disclaimer:** The data source used for this project is part of the Super Data Science course and is utilized for educational purposes.

+The primary CSV file employed in this project is located at `data/p6-uk-bank-customers.csv` and includes the following key points:

-- Customer demographics
+- Customer Name
-- Transaction history
+- Gender
-- Account information
+- Region
-- Financial trends
+- Job Classification

 ### 2. Key Features